judejjj/thyroid-disease-detector/README.md

 This is a mini-project aimed at detecting thyroid dysfunction (hypothyroidism, hyperthyroidism, or normal) using machine learning models trained on clinical lab data.

 ## 🔍 Project Overview
-Predicts thyroid status based on patient lab parameters (TSH, T3, FTI, etc.).

-Aims for a reliable classification between Negative, Hyperthyroid, Primary Hypothyroid, and Compensated Hypothyroid.

-The entire workflow is built on tabular data, with no image processing involved.

-The project is structured into two phases: (1) Data Preparation and (2) Model Training.
+This project develops a robust model to accurately classify thyroid conditions from clinical data.
+The primary goal is to provide a reliable tool for early and accurate diagnosis based on lab parameters.

+Key Objectives:

+Process and combine raw data files from the UCI Thyroid Disease dataset.

+Handle significant data quality issues, including missing values and severe class imbalance.

+Train and evaluate an interpretable, high-performance classification model.

+Structure the project into a reproducible two-notebook pipeline (data prep and model training).

 ## ⚙️ Tech Stack
 Language: Python

-Notebooks: Jupyter Notebook

 Core Libraries: Pandas, NumPy

 Machine Learning: scikit-learn, imblearn

-Serialization: pickle or joblib
+Development: Jupyter Notebook

+Source Control: Git & GitHub

+This stack was chosen as it represents the industry standard for data science, providing powerful, easy-to-use tools for every step of the machine learning workflow.

-## ✅ Key Methodologies
+## ✅ Project Workflow & Methodology
+The project is split into two distinct phases, each in its own notebook:

+01_Data_Preparation.ipynb: This notebook handles all data cleaning.
+It takes the raw .data files and produces two clean outputs: thyroid_final_cleaned.csv and target_label_encoder.pkl.

+02_Model_Training.ipynb: This notebook focuses on modeling.
+It loads the clean files, splits the data, applies SMOTE to the training set, trains the model, and evaluates its performance.

+Key Processing Steps:

 Data Combination: Merged allhyper.data and allhypo.data to create a single, comprehensive dataset.

-Data Cleaning: Handled inconsistencies and missing values.
-Numerical features were imputed using the median for robustness against outliers.
+Imputation: Filled missing numerical values (e.g., in TSH, FTI) using the median for robustness against outliers.

-Feature Encoding: Converted all categorical and binary features (e.g., 'sex', 'on thyroxine') into a fully numerical format suitable for machine learning.
+Encoding: Converted all categorical and binary features into a fully numerical format suitable for modeling.

-Imbalance Handling: The project addresses severe class imbalance in the dataset, a critical step for building a fair and accurate model.

 ## 🤖 Algorithms & Techniques
 The following algorithms and techniques are used in this project for classification and data balancing: